MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 > [!TIP]
 > Testing on the previous example code showed that the execution time for loading only the "Standard Cost" field was nine times faster than loading all normal fields.
 Your performance numbers will vary depending on the machine and the setup with the SQL database.

 For performance reasons, it's not recommended to use partial records on a record that will do inserts, deletes, renames, transferfields, or copies to temporary records.
-All these operations require that all fields on the record is loaded, so the platform will emit a JIT load if they are not already loaded.
+All these operations require that all fields on the record are loaded, so the platform will emit a JIT load if they're not already loaded.
 A JIT load requires to access the data source again, this cost is larger than the gains of loading fewer fields.
 For this reason, the feature is especially advantageous in reading-based scenarios.

 ## Reports and OData pages